Cwilliams333/test-case-dashboard/README.md

 1. Select a manufacturer (e.g., Apple)
 2. Choose a specific device model (e.g., iPhone 14 Pro)
 3. View enabled/disabled test cases
+4. Use toggle switches to enable/disable test cases in real-time
-4. Click "View Configuration" to see or edit the raw config file
+5. Click "View Configuration" to see or edit the raw config file

+### Toggle Test Cases

+1. Select a device from the sidebar
+2. Use the toggle switches in the "Toggle" column to enable/disable tests
+3. Changes are immediately saved to the device's .ini file
+4. Green notification confirms success, red indicates errors
+5. Some tests (Touch, Display, Root) cannot be toggled

 ### Multi-Device Comparison